 Green Infrastructure Integration

-Septic system design that incorporates green infrastructure principles is becoming more and more popular as a sustainable wastewater management strategy.
+Septic system design that incorporates green infrastructure principles is becoming more popular as a sustainable wastewater management strategy.
 Rainwater harvesting, permeable surfaces, and planted swales are a few techniques that can lower stormwater runoff, replenish groundwater supplies, and improve the wastewater treatment system’s overall resilience.

 Community-Scale Solutions